What is hypothyroidism?

-The most common cause of hypothyroidism in Australia is Hashimoto’s thyroiditis.
-It’s an autoimmune disease, which means it is caused by antibodies from your immune system attacking your body.
+The most common cause of hypothyroidism in Australia is Hashimoto's thyroiditis.
+It's an autoimmune disease, which means it is caused by antibodies from your immune system attacking your body.
 Rather than attacking foreign bodies such as bacteria or viruses, antibodies destroy your thyroid gland cells.
 This prevents your thyroid gland from producing enough hormones.
-Other causes of hypothyroidism are iodine deficiency, treatments for hyperthyroidism (when the body produces too much thyroid hormone) that use radioactive iodine, failure of pituitary gland to produce Thyroid Stimulating Hormone (TSH) and also some medicines.
+Other causes of hyperthyroidism (when the body produces too much thyroid hormone) that use radioactive iodine. failure of pituitary gland to produce Thyroid Stimulating Hormone (TSH) and also some medicines.

-The standard Thyroid Function Tests which are performed in Australia are:
+Thes standard Thyroid Functions Tests which are performed in Australia are:

 The Medicare protocol for screening patients who have not yet been diagnosed with a thyroid function problem is to test TSH and only if the result of this test is outside the reference range to test Free T4.
 Medicare will only fund screening tests which satisfy this protocol.
 Medicare monitors doctors’ and laboratories’ observance of this protocol.